Norm Rice: Civic life

 Rice was CEO and then president of the Federal Home Loan Bank of Seattle from 1998 to 2004.

 In June 2009, Rice was named CEO of the non-profit Seattle Foundation, serving in that post until December, 2013.
 In December 2010, he was nominated as one of 30 members for a two-year appointment in the White House Council for Community Solutions, created by Executive Order of President Barack Obama.

 In 2011, Rice was serving a three-year term as a Distinguished Practitioner-in-Residence at the University of Washington’s Daniel J. Evans School of Public Affairs and lead the project Civic Engagement in the 21st Century.

+Personal life

+In 1975, he married Dr. Constance Williams at Mt.
+Zion Baptist Church.
+He has one son and one grandson.

 Honors and legacy

 Rice has been awarded honorary degrees by Cornish College of the Arts, Seattle University, the University of Puget Sound, and Whitman College.